exercism/v3/languages/csharp/exercises/concept/inheritance/.docs/introduction.md

 }
 ```

-A derived class' constructor will automatically call its parent's constructor _before_ executing its own constructor's logic.
+The constructor of a derived class will automatically call its parent's constructor _before_ executing its own constructor's logic.
 Arguments can be passed to a parent class' constructor using the `base` keyword:

 ```csharp
 abstract class Vehicle